Bakunawa: Cebuano mythology

 According to tales, the Bakunawa is believed to be the cause of eclipses.
 During ancient times, pre-colonial Cebuanos believed that their supreme god—Bathala, or Kaptan the Visayan tradition—created 7 moons to illuminate the night sky.
 The Bakunawa, amazed by their beauty, would rise from the ocean and swallow the moons whole, angering Bathala and causing them to be mortal enemies.

 To prevent the complete devouring of the moons, early Filipinos would rush outdoors, clanging pots and pans to startle the Bakunawa into disgorging the moons.
-In some accounts, musical instruments were used to produce soothing sounds intended to lull the creature into sleep, allowing brave villagers an opportunity to drive it away.
+In some accounts, musical instruments were used to produce soothing sounds meant to lull the creature into sleep, allowing brave villagers an opportunity to drive it away.
 The Bakunawa is traditionally described not only as a “moon eater” but also as a fearsome being known to consume humans.

 The Bakunawa is said to have a sister in the form of a sea turtle.
 This turtle would reportedly travel to an island in the Philippines to lay its eggs.
 However, locals observed that each time the turtle came ashore, the surrounding waters encroached further inland, reducing the island's size.
 Fearing the eventual loss of their land, the locals killed the turtle.
 Upon learning of its sister’s death, the Bakunawa emerged from the sea and consumed the moon.
 In response, the people sought intervention from a supreme deity, who declined to punish the creature directly but instructed the people to create loud noises by striking pots and pans to force the Bakunawa to release the moon.
-The story concludes with the moon being expelled and the Bakunawa disappearing.
+The tale comes to an end when the moon is successfully driven away, causing the Bakunawa to disappear from the story.

 Another version tells of the Bakunawa falling in love with a human woman from a local tribe.
 When the tribal leader discovered their relationship, he ordered their dwelling to be destroyed by fire.
 Enraged by the loss, the Bakunawa attempted to devour all seven moons as an act of vengeance.
 When it was about to consume the final moon, the deity intervened, punishing the creature by banishing it from the sea.
 In this version, eclipses are interpreted as the Bakunawa’s attempts to return to its home and reunite with its lost family.

 Some oral traditions describe the Bakunawa as a mobile landmass with communities living on its back.
 Within these beliefs, two variants of the creature are distinguished: the flying Bakunawa and the terrestrial, or land-based, Bakunawa.